 ” Luke 14:12–14″When you host a lunch or a dinner, don’t ask your friends, brothers, sisters, relatives, or rich neighbours, in case they might ask you back and you get paid back.
 Instead, when you throw a party, ask the poor, the crippled, the lame, the blind; you’ll be lucky indeed because they can’t pay you back”

 Jesus doesn’t tell us it’s wrong to ask friends and family to a dinner party.
 He teaches us about something much more profound.
 Throwing a dinner party for others is good when we do it out of love.
-But if we throw the dinner or do any other kind of act to show off, then the pride we get from it is all we’ll get.
+But if we throw a dinner or do any other kind of act to show off, then that’s all the pride we’ll get.
 Many look for and get this “payment” of pride differently.
-Jesus’ lesson shows us that we should only do good things with the humble and hidden aim of helping others.
+Jesus’ lesson shows that we should do good things with the humble, hidden aim of helping others.

 Dangers of Pride